theunsungdesigner/project-3-community-u/readme.md

     * Express.js
     * React.js

-**Text** Full C.R.U.D. application with the goal of being a platform used across the world to empower local communities to make measurable change in the betterment of their fellow man/woman.
+**Text** Full C.R.D. application with the goal of being a platform used across the world to empower local communities to make measurable change in the betterment of their fellow man/woman.

 ## Project Boards